-- Lectures live lecture presentations, written lecture resources and audio or video methods (subject to resources and Moodle); - Seminars on-site; - Group and individual tutorials on-site, via Teams or Zoom and at regional meeting places between module weeks; - Studio learning learning by doing in a studio environment which enables peer-to-peer learning - Practicals demonstrations and practical workshops on-site, including computer practicals; - Project site visits and consultation with individuals relevant to the project; - Field study-visits to places of architectural merit and relevance to sustainability; - Group and individual presentations on-site, which comprise summative or formative coursework assignments.
+- Lectures live lecture presentations, written lecture resources and audio or video methods; - Seminars on-site and online; - Group and individual tutorials on-site, and via Teams or Zoom and occasionally at regional meeting places between module weeks; - Studio learning learning by doing in a studio environment which enables peer-topeer learning

+- Practicals demonstrations and practical workshops on-site; - Collaborative ateliers small group collaborative design/written exercises in support of ongoing coursework - Project site visits and consultation with individuals relevant to the project; - Field study-visits to places of architectural merit and relevance to sustainability; - Group and individual presentations on-site, which comprise summative or formative coursework assignments.

 These offer a variety of learning experiences to suit different learning styles, from large groups in the lectures to small groups teaching in the seminars, practicals and presentations, and a focus on one-to-one tutorials.
-The learning experience for all students, will be enhanced through distance learning methods, including Teams tutorials and Moodle resources.
+The learning experience for all students, will be enhanced through distance learning methods, including TEAMS tutorials and resources.
 Educational methods comprise formal teaching through lecturing, peer reviews during the presentations, and experiential learning in the practicals.
 The benefit of having such a variety of methods is that it appeals to a wide array of students' abilities and needs.
 The one-to-one and small group teaching is particularly appealing to both students and staff, and is prevalent in all but lectures and seminars, which perform different functions.